PHP is a server scripting language, and a powerful tool for making dynamic and interactive Web pages.

 - PHP is pleasingly zippy in its execution, especially when compiled as an Apache module on the Unix side.
 The MySQL server, once started, executes even very complex queries with huge result sets in record-setting time.

-- PHP is forgiving: PHP language tries to be as forgiving as possible.
+- PHP is forgiving: The PHP language tries to be as forgiving as possible.

 PHP is an amazing and popular language!